sharma04500/ELK-Stack/ElasticSearch.md

 apt update && apt install elasticsearch -y

 ```
+On Installation, Elasticsearch is neither started nor enabled by default.
+We have to run the elasticsearch after installing.
+The package itself will also create the systemd module after installation.
+We have to configure the elaticsearch with respect to our requirements through making necessary modifications to the configuration file `/etc/elasticsearch/elasticsearch.yml` as mentioned below.

 Logstash, Kibana and beats can also be installed from the same repository as elastic updates their latest release information through this official repository.